royayon/ayonroy/README.md

 ## 🚨 Forking this repo

 I am keeping this site open source, but as you all know, _**plagiarism is bad**_.
-I spent a non-negligible amount of effort developing, designing, and trying to perfect this website, and I am proud of it!
-I also took inspiration from brittany for many design ideas.
+I spent a non-negligible amount of effort developing, designing, and trying to perfect this website,with inspiration from the design works of Brittany. and I am proud of it!.
 All I ask is to not claim this effort as your own.

 So, feel free to fork this repo.
 If you do, please just give me proper credit by linking back to my website, ayon.netlify.com.
 Refer to this handy [quora post](https://www.quora.com/Is-it-bad-to-copy-other-peoples-code) if you're not sure what to do.
 Thanks!